 Losing 7 lbs in 7 Days on Bright Line Eating

 I wouldn’t have believed it if I didn’t see it myself, but it’s true!
-I lost a full 7 days on this program. (see my weight chart below) I started at 122.6 and 7 days later was at 115.4 lbs.
+I lost a full 7 pounds on this program. (see my weight chart below) I started at 122.6 and 7 days later was at 115.4 lbs.

 I kept my calories around 1200 by adding a few extra pieces of fruit to the day.
 Following the plan exactly made it hard to get 1200 calories, and I am interested in pitting this against other 1200 calorie attempts to lose weight, so keeping it on track was good.